Woutah/MVTS-Analyzer/README.md

 <img src="./mvts_analyzer/example/images/app_settings_example.png" width="500"/>
 </p>

-## Datapoint Selection
+## Datapoint Selection and Annotation

-We can use domain, lasso- and rectangle-selection methods to select and annotate data - and select new datapoints either complementary, subtractively or additively.
+We can use domain, lasso- and rectangle-selection methods to select and annotate data.
+The user can select new datapoints either complementary, subtractively or additively.
 Selected datapoints are highlighted in the plot and can be hidden/shown and annotated.
 <p align="center">
 	<img src="./mvts_analyzer/example/images/app_selection_example.png"/>
 </p>